Healthcare Workers Can Get Free Food at These Places Right Now (1:09)

 RELATED: Subscribe to the Dr. Oz newsletter for wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show.

 An article published in February 2020 on Forbes reported 49% of Americans would be living paycheck to paycheck this year and 53% surveyed said they didn’t have an emergency fund (meaning at least three months of expenses saved).
-These stats were reported before the pandemic hit hard, resulting in a huge, sudden spike in unemployment nationwide; as of Apr.
-23, 2020, 26 million Americans are jobless.
+These stats were reported before the pandemic hit hard, resulting in a huge, sudden spike in unemployment nationwide.
 Having an income and the ability to pay for necessities is critical, especially now, but as non-essential businesses remain closed and people continue to lose their jobs, it can be hard to financially support yourself and your family.
 Financial expert Suze Orman called in to The Dr. Oz Show on Apr.
 20, 2020 to help guide those who’ve been financially impacted by COVID-19 learn how to navigate unemployment and pay bills in this tumultuous time.

 Benefits from Unemployment & How to Apply